 Despite the abundance of Asian Americans working in healthcare in the U.S., they have the lowest organ donation registration rate.
 Sadly, mistrust and cultural taboos create barriers for Asian Americans from becoming donors.

-Hispanic or Latino people make up nearly 19% of the nation’s population and over 40% of California’s.
-Yet, on the national transplant waiting list, Latinos account for over 20% waiting patients and over 40% of those waiting in California.
+Hispanic or Latino people make up nearly 19% of the nation’s population, yet, on the national transplant waiting list, Latinos account for over 20% of the waiting patients.
+In California, nearly half (47.7%) of those waiting are Hispanic.

 Latinos tend to suffer from diabetes, heart disease and obesity at disproportionately high rates, putting them at risk for organ failure.
 Several factors including language barriers, mistrust, lack of awareness, concern for immigration status, and limited access to care create barriers for Latinos becoming organ donors.